Volkan Sevilgen, M.Sc. — cofounder and CTO

 Alexandra Kim — Developer & Researcher

 Ali is building Temblor’s GIS mapping capabilities, conducting insurance research, and leading our website design.
-She is a senior at Brown University, double majoring in Applied Math-Computer Science and Geochemistry.
+Ali has a B.Sc. from Brown University, where she double majored in Applied Math-Computer Science and Geochemistry.
 She is a National AP Scholar, and received high school department awards in Science (Chemistry) and Mathematics (Statistics).
 Ali is also a defender on Division I Women’s Lacrosse team at Brown, a skydiver, and rock climber.

 David Jacobson, M.Sc. — GIS Analyst

 David has a M.Sc. in Geology from the University of Canterbury, in Christchurch, New Zealand.
 Christchurch has become the world epicenter for the consequences of liquefaction, making David the perfect person to scour the United States for liquefaction, landslide, and fault data for the Temblor app.
 His GIS and field geology skills only increase his value to the team.
 David received Academic Distinction and the Albert Ripley Leeds Memorial Prize in Geology at Whitman College, where he received his B.A., and he is a recipient of an Earthquake Commission Scholarship and a Mason Trust Scholarship at the University of Canterbury.
-David is an avid ultimate frisbee player and was a two-time national champion while in New Zealand.
+David enjoys backpacking, distance running, and is an avid ultimate frisbee player and was a two-time national champion while in New Zealand.

 Gabriel Lotto, MS — Tsunami and Flood R&D